paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 (1) the application and inspection of protective coatings for complex work involving steel and cementitious structures, including structures that will be exposed in immersion;

-(2) the installation, testing, and inspection of cathodic protection systems; and
+(2) the installation, testing, and inspection of cathodic protection systems;

+(3) the carrying out of an activity described in paragraph (1) or (2) through a program in corrosion prevention that is—

+  (A) offered or accredited by an organization that sets industry standards for corrosion mitigation and prevention; or

+  (B) an industrial coatings applicator program that is—

+    (i) an employment and training activity (as defined in [section 3102 of title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3102&num=0&edition=prelim)); or

+    (ii) registered under the Act of August 16, 1937 (commonly known as the “National Apprenticeship Act”; 50 Stat.
+664, chapter 663; [29 U.S.C.
+50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section50&num=0&edition=prelim) et seq.); and

-(3) any other activities related to corrosion prevention the Secretary determines appropriate.
+(4) any other activities related to corrosion prevention the Secretary determines appropriate.

 **(d) Report** In the first annual report submitted to Congress after December 16, 2016, in accordance with [section 556 of this title](./chapter-012-river-and-harbor-improvements-generally.md#section-556), and [section 2295(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section2295/b&num=0&edition=prelim), the Secretary shall report on the corrosion prevention activities encouraged under this section, including—